-On or about August 24, 2021, Columbia provided written notice of this incident to affected individuals, which includes two (2) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.
+On June 2, 2022, Lanier began providing written notice of this event to potentially affected individuals, which includes approximately one hundred and fifty-nine (159) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached hereto as Exhibit A.